qqrm/cargo-warden/CONTRIBUTING.md

 Escalate flakes or infrastructure issues with logs so maintainers can triage quickly.

+## Repository Hygiene

+- Audit remote feature branches with `scripts/prune_branches.sh`.
+The script skips protected branches, tolerates `null` timestamps in the API payload, and deletes candidates when you pass `--prune`.
+- Adjust the inactivity threshold by exporting `CARGO_WARDEN_PRUNE_AGE` (in seconds).

 ## Reviewing and Merging

 1. Open draft pull requests early if you need feedback, but keep automated checks green before requesting review.